Guavalines/Month-Calendar/README.md

 # [MONTH CALENDAR](https://guavalines.github.io/Month-Calendar/) ☜ see here

 # Description
-This program displays a calendar for the current month, year, and the days of the week.
+This program dynamically generates a calendar for the current month, year, and the days of the week.
+It then displays it on an HTML page, which updates automatically each month, based on the current date.

 # Features

-This code generates a calendar for the current month and displays it on an HTML page.

-The JavaScript code selects the HTML elements for the month, date, and days.
+- The JavaScript code selects the HTML elements for the month, date, and days.
 It then calculates the current month's first and last days, creates a list of the month names, and uses a for loop to populate the days of the calendar in the correct order.

-The HTML code provides a basic layout for the calendar, including divs for the month, date, weekdays, and days.
-The JavaScript code populates the days div with the correct days for the current month.

-Overall, this code dynamically generates a calendar that updates automatically each month, based on the current date.

 # Tools